-Alternative London Restaurants To Hold Your Office Christmas Party – Part 2
+Alternative London Restaurants For Office Christmas Parties – Part 2

 Continuing our foray into London’s best alternative places to have a Christmas party, here are some other great venues that you might choose to consider.